Tori Kelly: 2019–2022: Inspired by True Events and other projects

 On July 22, 2020, Kelly released a cover of Drake's "Time Flies" as the first single of her EP Solitude.
 On August 11, three days before the EP's release, Kelly released "Unbothered" as the second single.
 Kelly released Solitude on August 14 which includes four original songs which she wrote while in quarantine during the coronavirus pandemic.
-On July 30, 2020, Kelly was featured on Jacob Collier's "Running Outta Love", from his album Djesse Vol. 3.
+On July 30, 2020, Kelly was featured on Jacob Collier's "Running Outta Love" from his album Djesse Vol. 3.
 A version for The Late Show with Stephen Colbert was released on August 3.

 On October 7, Kelly announced a Christmas album, A Tori Kelly Christmas, which was released on October 30.
 The album was produced by Babyface.
-Two extra songs, another original and a cover of "All I Want for Christmas Is You", were released as bonus tracks exclusively at Target.
+Two extra songs, including an original and a cover of "All I Want for Christmas Is You", were released as bonus tracks exclusively at Target.
 In late 2020, Kelly also competed on season 4 of The Masked Singer as "Seahorse".
 Kelly made it to the semi-finals of the competition, before being unmasked in a triple elimination alongside Chloe Kim as "Jellyfish" and Taylor Dayne as "Popcorn".

 In 2021, Kelly recorded a cover of "Waving Through a Window" for the soundtrack album of the 2021 film adaptation of Dear Evan Hansen, produced by Justin Goldner.
 On November 2, 2021, she published her first book, The Curly Girl Blues.
 That same year, she reprised her role as Meena in Sing 2.

+2023–present: Tori

+In February 2023, Kelly performed a rendition of "Hallelujah" alongside Andrea Bocelli for Bocelli's music special The Journey: A Music Special from Andrea Bocelli.
+In March, it was announced that Kelly had signed with Epic Records, and released her first release under the label, "Missin U", which sampled the 2000s single "Fill Me In" by Craig David.
+On her new sound, Kelly noted that she "wanted to go back in time" and revisit R&B and hip-hop sounds popularized by 90s and mid-2000s artists like Destiny's Child, Aaliyah, Missy Elliot, and TLC.
+On July 28, 2023, Kelly released her fourth EP, Tori under Epic and singer-songwriter Jon Bellion's record label Beautiful Mind.
+A deluxe reissue of the EP was also released with three live recordings.

+In February 2024, Kelly released the single "High Water" and announced her fifth studio album, Tori.
+The album was released on April 5, 2024.
+A deluxe edition was released on October 11, 2024.